10 Factors Affecting Working capital – Scholarszilla

 6) Terms of purchases and sales

 If the firm does not get a credit facility for purchases but adopts a liberal credit policy for its sales, then it requires more working capital.
-On the other hand, if credit terms of purchases are favorable and terms of credits sales are less liberal, then a requirement of cash will be less.
+On the other hand, if credit terms of purchases are favorable and terms of credit sales are less liberal, then the requirement of cash will be less.
 Thus working capital requirements will be reduced.

 7) Credit control